einmanncombo/accessible-pdf/_basics/defining-pdf-tags-in-word.md

 	- `<LI>` = container of a list entry
 		- `<LBody>` = contents of a list entry

 PDF actually provides the tag `<Lbl>` for the bullet / the numbering digit.
 Word does not do this yet and integrates it into `<LBody>` as well.
 The automatic output is therefore not correct but useable.
-The use of `<Lbl>` is not mandatory by default.
+The use of `<Lbl>` is not mandatory by the PDF standard, but required by semantic reasons for PDF/UA.

 ## Tables {#tables}